Turkiye Garanti Bankasi A.S.: Principal and Coupon payments of Bank Bonds to Qualified Investors

 SUBJECT: Principal and Coupon payments of Bank Bonds to Qualified Investors

-The third coupon and principal payments of the bank bonds in the nominal value of TRY 738,210,000 with a maturity of 180 days with two months coupon payments indexed to BIST TLREF index; are done on 15.02.2022.
+The third coupon and principal payments of the bank bonds in the nominal value of TRY 351,550,000 with a maturity of 171 days with 2 months coupon payments indexed to BIST TLREF index; are done on 18.02.2022.

 In contradiction between the Turkish and English versions of this public disclosure, the Turkish version shall prevail.